 4.1 Supplier shall perform the Services in accordance with this Agreement, using reasonable care and skill.

-4.2 Customer will make full payment before the provision of any of the Services specified in Schedule 1 and which Schedule is part of this Agreement.
+4.2 Customer will make full payment upon the completion of the sale and/or rental transactions of the Services specified in Schedule 1 and which Schedule is part of this Agreement.

 4.3 The Customer agrees to pay the requisite GST, if applicable or any other taxes on supplies upfront.

 4.4 When Customer visits the Supplier’s website, Supplier may store some information (commonly known as a “cookie”) on Customer’s computer.
 Cookies are small files of information which use a unique identification tag and are stored on Customer’s device as a result of using the website or other services provide by Supplier to Customer.
 A number of cookies used by Supplier last only for the duration of Customer’s session and expire when the Customer closes the Customer’s browser.
 Other cookies are used to remember the Customer when the Customer returns to the Site and will last for longer.
 A cookie helps the Customer to get the best out of the website and helps Supplier to provide the Customer with a more customized service.

 4.5 Many browsers will automatically accept cookies but Customer can amend Customer’s browser settings to prevent that or to notify Customer each time a cookie is set.
 More information about cookies and how to block cookies across different types of browser is also available at www.allaboutcookies.org.